lemoniapd/lemoniapd.github.io/README.md

 Assignment for frontend course

-Portfolio website built with html and css, some taken from bootstrap
+Portfolio website built with html and css

 JavaScript to be added